It also includes an UNDERSCORES starter theme with two modifications:

 How To Hand In The Exercise

-When you are done the exam, please make a Duplicator archive of the site.
+When you are done the exercise, please make a Duplicator archive of the site.
 Make sure that you do this in Chrome.

 |Home, Archive, Search Layout||40%|